All dogs need toys to keep their brains and bodies busy.

 About: The KONG Wobbler is a durable, more-or-less pear-shaped dog toy with a hollow interior and an access hole at each end.

 To use the toy, you simply stuff it full of treats, kibble, or a pet-safe spread and let your dog try to figure out how to get the delicious reward inside.

-- INSTINCTUAL NEEDS: The KONG Classic red rubber toy helps satisfy dogs' instinctual needs and...
+- Instinctual Needs: The KONG Classic red rubber toy helps satisfy dogs' instinctual needs while...

-- GREAT FOR STUFFING: The stuffable KONG Classic is even more enticing when stuffed with kibble,...
+- Great For Stuffing: The stuffable KONG Classic is even more enticing when treat filled with bits of...

 Features: The KONG Wobbler — like most other KONG toys — is designed to not only be fun, but safe and durable too.

 It is made from a food-grade, high-strength polymer which is dishwasher safe, making cleanup a snap.
 It’s also made in the USA, which will give most pet owners peace of mind.

 Loading the Wobbler is easy too, as the top simply screws off to give you access to the interior.
 The bottom half of the toy is weighted, which helps to make it fun for your pup to play with and helps prevent it from rolling away, like some similar toys commonly do.

 The Wobbler is available in two sizes: Small and Large.
 The small version will hold ½ cup of food, while the large version will hold a full cup.
 This means you may even be able to use the Wobbler as a slow-feeder as well as an interactive toy.

 Note: If your dog is exceptionally clever, you may want to opt instead for the KONG Genius.
 It’s a similar toy, but it is designed to be a bit trickier for pups to figure out.